-The members of the committees also consulted each other on several occasions and were in constant contact with the Management outside the committee meetings.
-The activities of the committees were reported at the plenary meetings of the Supervisory Board.
+The members of the committees also consulted each other on several occasions and were in constant contact with the Management Board outside committee meetings.
+The activities of the committees (where such activities took place) were reported at the plenary meetings of the Supervisory Board.